HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 Note that the preposition attribute of an action element is usually treated as a string or parameterized string by the interpreter and used after evaluation, with the following exceptions:

-- the `on` and `with` attributes of all action elements, if the assignment operator (=) is omitted and the unquoted attribute value syntax is used, or if the other syntax is used and the `[`, `{` or When the value expression begins, it will be treated as a parameterized data; otherwise, it will be treated as a string or a parameterized string.
+- `on` and `with` attributes of all action elements, if the assignment operator (=) is omitted and the unquoted attribute value syntax is used, or if the other syntax is used and the `[`, `{` or When the value expression begins, it will be treated as a parameterized data; otherwise, it will be treated as a string or a parameterized string.
-- The `onlyif` and `while` attributes of an `iterate` element start with `[`, `{`, or When the evaluation expression begins, it will be treated as a parameterized data; otherwise, it will be treated as a string or a parameterized string.
+- `onlyif` and `while` attributes of `iterate` element start with `[`, `{`, or When the evaluation expression begins, it will be treated as a parameterized data; otherwise, it will be treated as a string or a parameterized string.

 Here's what happens when the assignment operator is omitted: